 We had fun growing bird house gourds a couple years ago.
 Now that they're dried and cleaned, they're ready to be turned into cozy and creatively decorated bird houses!
 Learn some basics about making houses for different kinds of birds, then select the unique size and shape you'd like, drill the holes, and decorate the gourd according to your choosing using available paints and other materials.

-February 7, 2026, 10 am to noon $40 per person.
+$35 per person.
 Price includes supplies for making one gourd bird house.
 Up to 2 hours.
-Register by February 5.

 Have you ever looked closely at the wild plants that are growing in your lawn, along the road, and in other disturbed areas?
 Some people refer to them as weeds but did you know that many of those plants, as well as other vines, shrubs, and trees, are edible and a great source of nutrients and minerals for people?
 Come forage on the farm with Rebecca to find and taste many different edible flora!
 Edible wild plants vary with the season so we'll have fun walking the farm and seeing what we can find.
 We'll talk about how to forage and eat wild plants safely and sustainably.
 We'll also talk about ways to prepare specific wild plants and you'll get to take home what you've foraged.